Web Master Peter McCarthy BEM

-The Yorkshire Corps of Drums PROGRESS REPORT Although formed on 2nd July 2001, the day we received confirmation of our own exclusive accommodation at Harewood Barracks Leeds, we did not hold our first music meeting until Wednesday 12th September.
+The Yorkshire Corps of Drums How we started, Although formed on 2nd July 2001, the day we received confirmation of our own exclusive accommodation at Harewood Barracks Leeds, we did not hold our first music meeting until Wednesday 12th September.
 Five of us attended that meeting, Keith Barrington (Bb), Bob Cooper (Bb), Barry Brook (Bass Drum), Tom Roberts (SD) and myself (SD).
 Although few in number we played some encouraging music, planned our next steps and left that evening full of enthusiasm for the future.

 The key component of any Corps of Drums is people, so a great deal of activity followed to publicise our existence.
 We wrote to the Drum Majors of all appropriate Guards, Infantry of the Line and Territorial Battalions and relevant Regimental Associations introducing our organisation and asking for the details of prospective members.
 We also wrote a brief article which appeared in the Autumn 2001 edition of The Drummers Call, the newsletter of the Corps of Drums Society.
 We have received a very positive response and are extremely grateful to all who have done so much to help us.